pradeepid4u/gitpractice/README.md

 # gitpracticeReworkFromStartInDevelopB
-changed eradme file in feature
+changed eradme file in featurechanged in develop readme file